 About my project Home For Now…

-As I said earlier, between now and late summer I’ll be launching a new component of the newsletter for paid subscribers specific to the work I’ve created in my ongoing series “Home For Now”.
-I' initially started sharing these pairings on my instagram which you can find for free here, here, and here.
+I’ll eventually be launching a new component of the newsletter for paid subscribers specific to the work I’ve created in my ongoing series “Home For Now”.
+I initially started sharing these pairings on my instagram which you can find for free here, here, and here.

 Home For Now is photography and writing project that explores the theme of waiting that takes place in the famous New York City Harbor.
 In this place everyone is coming and going, from a point A to point B, yet they are caught perfectly between in this window of time on the ferry.